lukesdm/la-palma-lava-mapping-nb/readme.md

 A [JupyterLab](https://jupyter.org/) notebook and associated scripts for the analsyis and semi-automated mapping of the La Palma *Cumbre Vieja* eruption (September-December 2021), using Sentinel-1 imagery.

+The notebook gives an overview of the processing involved, and for further information there is an associated seminar paper available [here](https://lukesdm.github.io/geoportfolio/amrs/paper.html).

 ⚠: This is experimental code.
 Expect it to be slow and fragile (but hopefully not too much).

 ## Main contents